StefanOstwald/shopify-wolanski-fulfillment/readme.md

 * You have an AWS Credentials to deploy a lambda service

 ## Setup Lambda
 The service is designed to be hosted on AWS lambda.
-To get started create a lambda function.
+To get started create a lambda function: Memory: 320mb, Timout: 30s, Role: lambda\_basic\_execution, Node: 8.10
-Memory: 320mb
-Timout: 30s
-Role: lambda\_basic\_execution
-Node: 8.10

 Add all env variables from .env-example to the lambda service.
 A description of the env variables can be found in .env-example.